kiqr/starter/README.md

 ![License](https://img.shields.io/github/license/kiqr/kiqr)

 > [!CAUTION]
 > This project is **currently under active development** and may undergo frequent refactoring, which could introduce breaking changes.
 It is not suitable for production use at this stage.
->
-> When complete, this repository will serve as a monorepo containing multiple modules.
-The **starter kit will be accessible from a separate repository**.
-Please keep this in mind if you choose to explore or contribute to the codebase at this time.
+But please feel free to try it out, and contribute if you want to!

 Turbocharge your SaaS journey with KIQR, your go-to Rails 7.2-based saas starter kit.
 It's designed to let you dive right into the SaaS domain with minimal setup and maximum efficiency.
 Outfitted with Tailwind CSS, it brings a modern, responsive design to the table, including a dark mode that's easy on the eyes.